Saptakatha/needle-vibration-detection/README.md

 + Load the trained model.
 + Process each frame of the input video to predict the needle tip and dial center coordinates.
 + Save the processed frames with overlayed predictions to the specified output directory.
-+ Save the locus of the needle tip in all frames overlayed on the initial frame of the video in a separate directory `locus` within the output directory.
++ Save the locus of the needle tip in all frames overlaid on the initial frame of the video in a separate directory `locus` within the output directory.
++ The locus will provide evidence to conclude the presence of needle vibration.

 ##### Inference on Images